 All Ontario universities host orientation programs and events for first-year students.
 These activities can last for a few days or a week.
 They are meant to help you familiarize yourself with campus, learn about activities and supports you can access, meet new friends and have fun.
 These events are a great time to meet others in your faculty, residence and academic program as part of your transition to university life.

 Look for invitations in your admission packages to sign up for orientation week.

-Your residence might have special programming to help you get to know your neighbours and learn more about the building you’ll be living in.
-Upper-year students may host tours, floor meetings, and fun programming.
+Your residence might have special programming to help you get to know your neighbours and learn more about the residence you will be living in.
+Upper-year students may host tours, floor meetings and fun programming.

-Living off campus doesn’t mean you are excluded from activities during orientation week.
-Many universities have specific orientation week activities for first-year students living off campus to introduce you to the campus community that can include concerts, performances and team activities.
-You can learn more about these programs on our university profiles.
+Living off campus does not mean you are excluded from activities during orientation week.
+Many universities have specific orientation week activities for first-year students living off campus to introduce them to the campus community.
+These activities include concerts, performances and team activities.

 Your faculty may also set up specific programming so that you can meet fellow students in your program before your first day of class.

-Be sure to reach out to your university’s Aboriginal student centre.
-Some Aboriginal student centres offer early move-in programs to beat the rush of move-in day.
-Check out our university profiles to find out what programming each Aboriginal student centre offers during orientation week.
+Contact your university’s Indigenous student centre.
+Some Indigenous student centres offer early move-in programs to beat the rush of move-in day.